 Subject to the discussion under the heading "Passive Foreign Investment Company Consequences," upon the sale, exchange or other disposition of ordinary shares, a U.S. holder generally will recognize capital gain or loss in an amount equal to the difference between the amount realized on the disposition and such U.S. holder's adjusted tax basis in our ordinary shares.
 The adjusted tax basis in an ordinary share generally will be equal to the cost of such ordinary share.
 The capital gain or loss realized on the sale, exchange, or other disposition of ordinary shares will be long-term capital gain or loss if the U.S. holder.
-Any gain or loss realized by a U.S. holder on the sale, exchange, or other disposition of ordinary shares generally will generally apply to non-corporate U.S. holders.
-Any gain or loss realized by a U.S. holder on the sale, exchange, or other disposition of ordinary shares generally will be treated as from sources within the United States for U.S. foreign tax credit purposes, except for certain losses which will be treated as foreign source to the extent certain dividends were received (or certain inclusion amounts were taken into account) by the U.S. holder within the 24-month period preceding the date on which the U.S. holder recognized the loss.
+Any gain or loss realized by a U.S. holder on the sale, exchange, or other disposition of ordinary shares generally apply to non-corporate U.S. holders.
+Any gain or loss realized by a U.S. holder on the sale, exchange, or other disposition of ordinary shares generally will be treated as from sources within the United States for U.S. foreign tax credit purposes.
 The deductibility of capital losses for U.S. federal income tax purposes is subject to limitations.